 How Searzall Torch Attachment Works

-The short of what differentiates the TS8000 form the TS4000 is the ability to adjust the flame and 2x the BTUs, which will sear more quickly.
+The short of what differentiates the TS8000 from the TS4000 is the ability to adjust the flame and 2x the BTUs, which will sear more quickly.

 The Bernzomatic connects directly atop the propane tank, and then the Searzall attachment is secured atop the blowtorch.